Yon-Rogg: Fictional character biography

-When Mar-Vell starts to develop a friendship with Carol Danvers, Ronan the Accuser orders Yon-Rogg to lead some Kree soldiers into executing Mar-Vell.
-Yon-Rogg is happy to oblige.
-After Una dies from her injuries upon being caught in the crossfire between the Kree and the Aakons, Zo frees Mar-Vell from the control bands that Yon-Rogg put on him, and has Mar-Vell go after Yon-Rogg for revenge upon bestowing new powers onto him.
-Mar-Vell uses his illusion casting to taunt Yon-Rogg into thinking that he is alive.
-While a supply ship is restocking the Kree ship, Mar-Vell ends having a brief fight with Yon-Rogg before returning to Earth to save Carol Danvers from Man-Slayer.
+Yon-Rogg makes multiple attempts to kill Mar-Vell and his acquaintance Carol Danvers.
+After Una dies from her injuries upon being caught in the crossfire between the Kree and the Aakons, Zo frees Mar-Vell from the control bands that Yon-Rogg put on him, and has Mar-Vell go after Yon-Rogg.
+While a supply ship is restocking the Kree ship, Mar-Vell ends having a brief fight with Yon-Rogg before returning to Earth to save Carol from Man-Slayer.

-After being told by the Supreme Intelligence that Zo was actually Prime Minister Zarek in disguise as part of a plot by Ronan the Accuser to overthrow the Supreme Intelligence, Mar-Vell fends off Zarek, gains a new costume from the Supreme Intelligence, and leaves to go deal with Yon-Rogg.

 Mar-Vell meets Rick Jones, who uses his Nega Bands to battle Yon-Rogg.
 Yon-Rogg manages to escape afterwards.
 Yon-Rogg begins his next plot against Mar-Vell.
 When Yon-Rogg captures Carol Danvers and Mar-Vell catches up to him, Yon-Rogg uses a Psyche-Magnitron to create a Kree Mandroid to help him fight Mar-Vell.
-During the fight, Carol is injured and the Psyche-Magnitron damaged, releasing energy that infuses her with Mar-Vell's Kree abilities.
+During the fight, Carol is injured and the Psyche-Magnitron is damaged, releasing energy that infuses her with Mar-Vell's Kree abilities.

-Yon-Rogg is later revealed to have survived the Psyche-Magnitron's explosion, gaining a telepathic link with Carol via a shard of the Magnitron that is lodged in her brain, causing a brain-damaging lesion in Carol's head.
-After stealing the remains of the Psyche-Magnitron from Carol, Yon-Rogg tries to give it to the Kree Empire only to be turned down.
+Yon-Rogg is later revealed to have survived the Psyche-Magnitron's explosion.
+He gained a telepathic link with Carol via a shard of the Magnitron that was lodged in her brain, creating a brain-damaging lesion.
+After stealing the remains of the Psyche-Magnitron from Carol, Yon-Rogg tries to give it to the Kree empire, only to be turned down.
 He then takes the name Magnitron and uses Carol's memories and its power to recreate enemies from her past before attempting to drop a Kree city on top of New York City.
 Carol destroys the telepathic link and Yon-Rogg's powers by aggravating the lesion in her head until it bursts, though at the cost of all her memories.

 A flashback series shows Yon-Rogg's association with Mar-Vell and Una.
 The three are part of a Kree mission deep into Brood territory.
 Their mission is to rescue or terminate a Kree general who knows valuable military intelligence.
 Yon-Rogg earns the thanks of the Shi'ar ruler and the Imperial Guard when the Kree rescue them from Skrull attackers.
 The Kree move on and find the general.
 A Brood attack leaves Mar-Vell, Una and Yon-Rogg stranded for weeks; this is after Mar-Vell risks his life to save Yon-Rogg.
 The three are rescued by the same Shi'ar they previously saved.